NTIA/scos-sensor/drivers/README.md

 the Docker container.

 Below is a sample json file.
 The `"source_path"` must be relative to the `drivers` directory.
 The `"dest_path"` can be anywhere in the Docker container.
+If they do not exist, the destination directory and parent directories will automatically be created.

 ```json
 {